rjwthree/TIMSS_PIRLS/README.md

 ## Standard Errors and Confidence Intervals
 Computing standard errors is the most computationally intensive procedure.
 The jackknife resampling section, in combination with the five sets of plausible values, means that each effect size must be reweighted and recalculated 750 times.
 The jackknife variance and imputation variance are then calculated according to formulas described by 'Methods and Procedures in TIMSS 2015'.
 The sum of jackknife and imputation variance is the total variance, and its square root is the standard error.
 The standard errors are then converted to 95% confidence intervals through typical methods, and the lower and upper bounds of these confidence intervals are recorded.

-The results are then summarized in a dataframe called 'Output' and written to the working directory.
+The results are then summarized in a dataframe called 'Output' and written to the appropriate directory.